Supporting the full continuum of affordable housing – including homeownership

 - Homeownership creates stability and enables multigenerational wealth

 - Equity can be used to start a business, finance education, plan for retirement

 - With ~1/3 of Habitat homeowners coming from social and emergency housing, pressure on municipal housing waitlists is lessened.

 - Owners are responsible for the maintenance of their homes, relieving the government of this responsibility and cost.

 - Many Habitat homes are fully accessible and built for high-risk populations and families historically underserved in the housing continuum.

-The 24 Habitat for Humanity affiliates in Ontario urge the Government to move forward with recommendations from the Housing Affordability Task Force that will end exclusionary zoning, enable more expedient approval of new housing, and reduce fees and taxes, particularly relating to below market affordable housing.
+The 24 local Habitat for Humanity organizations in Ontario urge the Government to move forward with recommendations from the Housing Affordability Task Force that will end exclusionary zoning, enable more expedient approval of new housing, and reduce fees and taxes, particularly relating to below market affordable housing.
 We endorse the creation of the Ontario Housing Delivery Fund and specifically urge that it include incentives for municipalities to build more affordable housing in addition to market housing.
 Finally, we underscore that the recommendations of the Task Force are necessary but not sufficient to address the pressing affordable housing needs in our communities.

 The Ontario Habitat Caucus, is committed to partnering with the government, other affordable housing advocates, and with communities to tackle the housing crisis in Ontario today.